 - Leonardo: the short side of the logo is used to measure the proportions of the logo elements.
 We recommend using this system if you didn’t have any particular proportion in mind on the designing stage.

-- Leonardo: the long side of the logo is used to measure the proportions of the logo elements.
+- Michelangelo: the long side of the logo is used to measure the proportions of the logo elements.

-- Fibonacci is for logos designed according to the Fibonacci’s sequence.
+- Fibonacci is for logos designed according to Fibonacci’s sequence.

 If you don’t want to go too much into the technicalities behind the models, you can simply choose whichever works best for you and makes more sense visually.
 The step will still do its job.